Bioé

 ABOUT THE ARTIST

-From Brockton, Massachusetts, to New Jersey at the age of 10, then further South to Maryland, I am now back home in New England.
-As a child, I left in a snow storm, only to return in a snow storm in December 2007.
+Born in Brockton, Massachusetts, I moved to New Jersey at the age of 10, and eventually further south to the State of Maryland.
+As a child, I left New England in a late December snow storm only to return “home” in a late December (2007) snow storm to our new residence in Lincolnville, Maine.

 Maine has been good for my art work.
-I am involved with my photography locally as well as maintaining involvement with my group in Maryland.
-I am evolving in photography as I work daily in my studio, take workshops and classes, enter juried shows, and meet with other local photographers.
+I am involved with my photography locally as well as maintaining involvement with my photography contacts in Maryland.
+I am evolving in photography as I work daily in my studio, take workshops and classes, enter juried shows throughout the country and on-line, and meet with other local photographers and artists.

 I am an artist, have always known that I am an artist, have always produced art, and consider this journey of creativity to be only beginning.
-I strive to increase my “artistic vocabulary” by exposing myself to all art in an effort to become the best photographer I can be.
+I strive to increase my “artistic vocabulary” by exposing myself to all art in an effort to become the best fine art photographer I can become.

 "What we create with our minds, build with our hands